gvwilson/thirdbit/src/fiction/iffy/index.md

 - `don't think so.
   sergeant said i cried a lot
-  but i don't think that was from hurt. de said a lotta folk do that`
+  but i don't think that was from hurt. de said a lotta folk do that.`

 Iffy hesitated again,
 a lump in her throat.